Snackman8/pyLinkJS/README.md

 **File: example.html**

 _This HTML file provides the front-end structure, including the button that triggers the Python function and a link to example2.html._

+_Note: the call_py javascript function is used to call Python functions in the python source code._
 ```html
 <head>
     <!-- jquery (requires for pyLinkJS) -->